-1. The operator of any aircraft, or any agent of the operator, shall not accept any dangerous goods for carriage by air unless -

-- (a) the dangerous goods are accompanied by a completed and properly executed dangerous goods transport document and a signed declaration, except where the Technical Instructions specify that such a document is not required; and - (b) the package, overpack or freight container containing the dangerous goods has been inspected in accordance with the acceptance procedures contained in the Technical Instructions and all accompanying transport documents have been verified.

-2.-(1) For the purposes of each of the inspections required by paragraphs 1 and 3, the operator of an aircraft, or any agent of the operator, shall develop and use an acceptance checklist and the results of the inspections shall be recorded therein.

-(2) The acceptance checklist shall be in such form and shall provide for the entry of such details as will enable the relevant inspection to be fully and accurately made by reference to the completion of that list.

-3. The operator of any aircraft on which dangerous goods are to be carried, or any agent of the operator, shall ensure that -

-- (a) all packages and overpacks containing dangerous goods and freight containers containing radioactive materials are loaded, properly secured and stowed on an aircraft in accordance with the provisions of the Technical Instructions; - (b) before a unit load device is loaded on board the aircraft, the device has been inspected and found free from any evidence of leakage from, or damage to, any dangerous goods contained therein; - (c) no leaking or damaged packages, overpacks or freight containers are loaded on the aircraft; - (d) no dangerous goods are carried in an aircraft cabin occupied by passengers or on the flight deck of the aircraft, except in circumstances permitted by the provisions of the Technical Instructions; - (e) any hazardous contamination found on the aircraft as a result of leakage or damage to dangerous goods is removed without delay and if the aircraft has been contaminated by radioactive materials, it shall immediately be taken out of service and not returned to service until the radiation level at any accessible surface and the non-fixed contamination are not more than the values specified in the Technical Instructions;
+- 1. The operator of any aircraft, or any agent of the operator, shall not accept any munitions of war or dangerous goods for carriage by air unless - (a) the munitions of war or dangerous goods are accompanied by a completed and properly executed dangerous goods transport document and a signed declaration, except where the Technical Instructions specify that such a document is not required; and - (b) the package, overpack or freight container containing the munitions of war or dangerous goods has been inspected in accordance with the acceptance procedures contained in the Technical Instructions and all accompanying transport documents have been verified. - 2.-(1) For the purposes of each of the inspections required by paragraphs 1 and 3, the operator of an aircraft, or any agent of the operator, shall develop and use an acceptance checklist and the results of the inspections shall be recorded therein. - (2) The acceptance checklist shall be in such form and shall provide for the entry of such details as will enable the relevant inspection to be fully and accurately made by reference to the completion of that list. - 3.
+The operator of any aircraft on which munitions of war or dangerous goods are to be carried, or any agent of the operator, shall ensure that - (a) all packages and overpacks containing munitions of war or dangerous goods and freight containers containing radioactive materials are loaded, properly secured and stowed on an aircraft in accordance with the provisions of the Technical Instructions; - (b) before a unit load device is loaded on board the aircraft, the device has been inspected and found free from any evidence of leakage from, or damage to, any munitions of war or dangerous goods contained therein: - (c) no leaking or damaged packages, overpacks or freight containers are loaded on the aircraft; - (d) no munitions of war or dangerous goods are carried in an aircraft cabin occupied by passengers or on the flight deck of the aircraft, except in circumstances permitted by the provisions of the Technical Instructions; - (e) any hazardous contamination found on the aircraft as a result of leakage or damage to munitions of war or dangerous goods is removed without delay and if the aircraft has been contaminated by radioactive materials, it shall immediately be taken out of service and not returned to service until the radiation level at any accessible surface and the non-fixed contamination are not more than the values specified in the Technical Instructions;